 3. Visit the Fortress of Volterraio

 Being fascinated by castles and legends of knights and old families, I would visit the Fortress of Volterraio.
-You have to drive to Rio nell’Elba, and from there, with a nice walk reach the castle, which is the most ancient building of Elba Island, and its origins date back to the Etruscan civilization.
+You have to drive to Rio nell’Elba, and from there, with a nice walk reach the castle, which is the most ancient building on Elba Island, and its origins date back to the Etruscan civilization.

 Its name may come from the Etruscan term “Vultur” (Vulture); if you are a fan of the Twilight Saga, this term is probably familiar to you.
 In 1281, Pisa decided to use the fortress for defensive reasons investing enormous resources for its expansion.
 Thanks to this important reinforcement, the Turkish pirates never conquered the castle during their several incursions on Elba Island.